Travel Diary: Stunning Santorini, Greece, in 3 Days

 We headed down to the path along the caldera and within 5 minutes found the luxurious Grace Hotel where we decided to stop for a late lunch.
 Besides the stunning view, the food and cocktails are amazing.
 I love sneaking into a 5 star luxury hotel for a meal when we can’t stay at one on our trip.
 It adds moments of luxury without all the dollar signs!

-Santorini’s sunsets are iconic — listed as a “must do” on almost every travel guide, I would have to agree, they are magical.
-As I’m sky-obsessed, I was out there every night snapping away to catch every glimmer of the last moments of sunshine across the caldera.
+Santorini’s sunsets are iconic — listed as a “must do” on almost every travel guide.
+And I would have to agree — they are indeed as magical as they say.
+As I’m absolutely sky-obsessed, I was out there every night snapping away to catch every glimmer of the last moments of sunshine across the caldera.
 While most flock to Oia for the so-called ‘best sunset view’, I reckon we had the best seats in the house.
 Our villa was located on the highest point of the island with views of the sunrise and sunset — with no crowds!Santorini has some of the best sunsets in the world!
 Click To Tweet

 We May or May Not Have Tanned All Day:

 We’re not about to vacation in the Greek Isles and come back whiter than when we left.
-We put in some serious tanning time on our roof-deck with a view along the caldera.
+We put in some serious tanning time on our roof-deck with a view along the caldera!
+And that suited us just fine for a relaxing Greek getaway.
+But if you’re not about that tan life there are other things to do!
+Here’s a list of 10 unique things to do on the island!

 Fira for Dinner: